-Dr. Kurz has authored or co-authored more than 300 peer-reviewed scientific papers and book chapters and is a regular reviewer for international medical journals.
-He has also contributed to the development of Alzheimer’s Associations on local, national, and international levels and is a board member of Deutsche Alzheimer Gesellschaft.
+Dr. Kurz has authored or co-authored more than 350 peer-reviewed scientific papers and book chapters.
+He has has served on the board of Alzheimer Europe and has been a member of the board of German Alzheimer Association since 1997.